World Language Back to School Tips & Resources

 When thinking about drafting your French, Spanish, or Italian Course Syllabus, what are some key items you’ll want to include so that students and parents understand what the course is about and what your expectations are for student learning in your class?
 Read more to find out what are some ESSENTIAL components that you’ll want to include in your syllabus.

 Want to read more?
-Click the image below!
+Click the blog image below!

 I hope you have gleaned some useful tips, strategies, and ideas to help you start off the brand new school year with gusto!